375-351-Great Vocals

 Writer/Composer: Pete Townsend (1971)

-This marked a beginning of this band’s Progressive Rock, and it featured one of the very best screams in Rock history.
-It was also a song with a concluding message, “Yeah, meet the new boss / Same as the old boss.”
-This separated the Who as one of the greatest Rock bands of the 1960s /1970s.
-Always innovative, creating new sounds and using creative instrumentation, they proved to be not just another British rock band, but great musicians and melody makers as well.
+This marked a beginning of this band’s venture into Progressive Rock, and it featured one of the very best screams in Rock history.
+Their 2nd listed song was also a piece with a concluding message, “Yeah, meet the new boss / Same as the old boss.”
+This separated the Who as one of the greatest of Rock bands of the 1960s through the 1980s.
+Always innovative, creating new sounds and using inventive, creative instrumentation, they proved to be not just another British rock band, but great musicians and melody makers as well.
 Daltrey and Townsend appealed to the masses with their unique, stellar vocals. becoming one of Rock’s most anthemic messengers…An Absolute Tour-de-force!

 364. LADY (1978)